ibexa/documentation-developer/docs/permissions/limitation_reference.md

 ### Legacy compatibility notes

-`SiteAccess` Limitation is deprecated and is not used actively in public PHP API, but is allowed for being able to read / create Limitations for legacy.
+`SiteAccess` limitation is deprecated and is not used actively in public PHP API, but is allowed for being able to read / create limitations for legacy.

-## Shipment Owner Limitation
+## Shipment Owner limitation

-The Shipment Owner (`ShipmentOwner`) Limitation specifies whether the user can modify a shipment.
+The Shipment Owner (`ShipmentOwner`) limitation specifies whether the user can modify a shipment.

 ### Possible values